Cookware and bakeware: Cast iron

 Cast-iron cookware is slow to heat, but once at temperature provides even heating.
 Cast iron can also withstand very high temperatures, making cast iron pans ideal for searing.
 Being a reactive material, cast iron can have chemical reactions with high acid foods such as wine or tomatoes.
 In addition, some foods (such as spinach) cooked on bare cast iron will turn black.

 Cast iron is a somewhat brittle, porous material that rusts easily.
 As a result, it should not be dropped or heated unevenly and it typically requires seasoning before use.
 Seasoning creates a thin layer of oxidized fat over the iron that coats and protects the surface from corrosion, and prevents sticking.

-Enameled cast-iron cookware was developed in the 1920s.
+Enamelled, non-decorative, cast-iron cookware first appeared in the German states, during the 1760s, became popular in the late 19th century, and its manufacture spread from Europe to North America in the last decades of the 19th century, through German immigrants founding the likes of The Vollrath Company.
 In 1934, the French company Cousances designed the enameled cast iron Doufeu to reduce excessive evaporation and scorching in cast iron Dutch ovens.
 Modeled on old braising pans in which glowing charcoal was heaped on the lids (to mimic two-fire ovens), the Doufeu has a deep recess in its lid which instead is filled with ice cubes.
 This keeps the lid at a lower temperature than the pot bottom.
 Further, little notches on the inside of the lid allow the moisture to collect and drop back into the food during the cooking.
-Although the Doufeu (literally, "gentlefire") can be used in an oven (without the ice, as a casserole pan), it is chiefly designed for stove top use.
-Enameled cast-iron cookware, unlike uncoated cast-iron, is minimally reactive thus can be used with acidic food.
+Preheat the pan for a few minutes before adding oil.
+Cast iron needs time to warm up, and a properly heated surface reduces sticking.
+Also, use slightly more oil during the first few uses.
+As the seasoning improves, food releases more easily.
+Cleaning and drying your pan correctly keeps the surface smooth for the next meal.Enameled cast-iron cookware, unlike uncoated cast-iron, is minimally reactive thus can be used with acidic food.